 A chance meeting in 1990 by three of the most prominent new Hausa writers, Ms. Balaraba Ramat Yakubu, Ado Ahmad, and Dan Azumi Chediyar 'Yangurasa at the premises of the Kano State History and Culture Bureau changed the picture.
-The encounter revealed a need for a closer study on how book publishing can be sponsored in Kano.
+The encounter revealed a need for a closer study on how book publishing can be sponsored in

+Kano.
 A follow-up meeting was set up by Ms. Yakubu in her house and the three proposed the idea of a printing outfit.
-The first name suggested for the new outfit was Ramin Shuka.
-Ado Ahmad, however, recommended Raina Kama Writers Association which was accepted.
-The first traditional ruler they wrote to, the Emir of Kano, accepted to be their patron, thus conferring on them royal blessings.
+The first name suggested for the new outfit was Ramin Shuka (hole for planting seeds) a Hausa proverb whose completion is ba tsaho sai albarka (although not deep, but blessed with life).
+This was intended to convey lack of deep education on the part of the members of the association, but with blessed skills and abilities in literary expression.